rsmp-nordic/rsmp_sxl_vms/features.md

 A type of lamp, or set of lamps, eg:
 - warning lamps
 - a ring around a speed limit
+- a frame around a text or icon
 - a green/red light indicating free parking spaces

 ### Icon display